How to Set Up a 100% Foreign-Owned BOI Company in Thailand

 You can use this land for building factories, offices, or living spaces for workers.
 If you close your company, you must sell the land within one year.

-Your company is eligible for BOI promotion if it:
+Your company is eligible for BOI promotion if it falls under one of the eligible activities, and each activity has its own requirements.

-These requirements could change based on Thailand’s needs in the future.
+Keep in mind that these requirements could always change based on Thailand’s needs.

 Check BOI’s List of Business Categories

-To get a BOI promotion you must first check if the type of business you do or plan to do is listed as one of the eight business categories.
+To get a BOI promotion you must first check if the type of business you do or plan to do is listed as one of the four business categories.

 Check BOI’s List of Eligible Activities

-If your company does business in one of the eight categories above, you next have to check if the activities your company does are listed as eligible on the BOI’s website.
+If your company does business in one of the four categories above, you next have to check if the activities your company does are listed as eligible on the BOI’s website.

 If your company performs one of the eligible activities it’s one step closer to BOI promotion.

-You can read through the 70+ eligible activities within the eight business categories to find out if the activities your company performs makes it eligible for BOI promotion.
+You can read through the 70+ eligible activities within the four business categories to find out if the activities your company performs makes it eligible for BOI promotion.

 Build Capital Investment